 I don’t really see them as redundant because they satisfy such different requirements and create such different opportunities.

-In the bigger picture, we did build and sell a large number of instruments which have proven to be extremely exciting and have provided artists with a whole new way of approaching the instrument exemplified recently by the incredible work of Pat Metheny on John Zorn’s “Book of Angels, Vol.20”, which won the prestigious 2014 Jazz ECHO award.
+In the bigger picture, we did build and sell a large number of instruments which have proven to be extremely exciting and have provided artists with a whole new way of approaching the instrument, as exemplified recently by the incredible work of Pat Metheny on John Zorn’s “Book of Angels, Vol.20”, which won the prestigious 2014 Jazz ECHO award.

-Since the original Moog Modular Synthesizer, we haven’t seen much modular content from Moog.
-Though the original modulars were quite sizeable, today’s technology allows for the making of cheap modules that sell for a few hundreds of dollars.
+– Since the original Moog Modular Synthesizer, we haven’t seen much modular content from Moog.
+Though the original modulars were quite sizable, today’s technology allows for the making of cheap modules that sell for a few hundreds of dollars.
 Are there any chances that Moog will return to releasing modular products?